Meridian High School (Macon, Illinois)

 Meridian High School is a public four-year high school located in Macon, Illinois.
-It is located about nine miles south of Decatur, Illinois.
+A part of the Meridian Community Unit School District 15, it is located about 9 mi south of Decatur, Illinois.
 Its first year of existence was the fall of 1994, when it was formed by the merger of the Macon School District (1927–1994) and the Blue Mound School District (1917–1994).
 It is now part of the Meridian Community School District #15, which includes Meridian Middle School (grades 6-8) and Meridian High School (grades 9–12) in Macon, and Meridian Elementary School (grades Pre-K-5) in Blue Mound.

 The Meridian school district includes the towns of Macon, Blue Mound, Boody, Elwin, and some areas in the southern tip of Decatur.

 In 2011, with the help of a one percent sales tax increase for Macon County and a grant from the state of Illinois, Meridian residents decided to change the Macon and Blue Mound campuses.
 Meridian High School would become the new Meridian Jr./Sr. High School, housing grades 6–12.
 A new wing and gym would be added, and a new football and baseball field would be constructed.
 Meridian Middle School would be torn down (except for the gymnasium) and a new school constructed in its place which would serve as the new elementary school (Pre-K–5).